crittercism/PhoneGap/README.md

 ## Sample application

-You can find a sample application at https://github.com/isfgjspquzml/critter_sample_app_phonegap.
-To use it, delete the the files in your own www/ folder and simply copy and paste the css, img, js, and index.html over.
+You can find a sample application at https://github.com/crittercism/PhoneGapExampleApp.
+To use it, delete the the files in your own www/ folder, copy and paste the css, img, js, and index.html over, and then rebuild your project.